Chandra179/bextract/tier3.md

 ## Wait Policy

 Do not wait for the full page `load` event.
-Use the following strategies in order of preference:
+The implementation uses:

-1. **Wait for target element** — wait for the specific CSS selector that contains the required data to appear in the DOM
+1. **Wait for network idle** — no pending requests for 500ms window, bounded by the render timeout (default **8-second** hard cap)
-2. **Wait for network idle** — no pending requests for 500ms, with a hard **8-second cap**
+2. **Timeout is not fatal** — if the render timeout fires before network idle, extraction proceeds with whatever has loaded
 3. **Never use `time.Sleep`** — unconditional sleeps are fragile and waste time on fast pages

 ---